Julien-Marcou/SmallWorld/README.md

 Create a new game
 -----------

-Select one of the available map, then each player can choose his own
+Select one of the available maps, then each player can choose his own
 - Pseudo
 - Faction
 - Color